The Passim Emergency Artist Relief (PEAR) Fund is currently on hold. The Fund will reopen to donations and applications in January.

 To celebrate the reopening of the PEAR fund, and we had a special show live from Club Passim!
 Featuring a live set from Hank Wonder, updates on the PEAR fund from managing director Matt Smith, and a debut of a Bruce Cockburn music video made for the PEAR fund by many local musicians.
 Watch the 7/18 show & special Bruce Cockburn video below.

 The COVID-19 pandemic has greatly impacted the lives of independent musicians through canceled gigs and lost revenue from in-person music lessons.
-Club Passim decided to close and cancel all shows through at least April 5th, but is now hosting a virtual music festival: KEEP YOUR DISTANCE FEST!
+Club Passim decided to close and cancel all in-person shows through the end of 2020, but is now hosting a virtual music festival: KEEP YOUR DISTANCE FEST!
 Passim has reached out to musicians in their community to get on the bill!
 Musicians practicing “social distancing” will post videos of themselves playing in their living room for KEEP YOUR DISTANCE FEST that will feature songs about staying calm, hope and sticking together.

 See our Youtube playlist of participating musicians here:

 The community looks to music for comfort and strength, so Passim is working to give them songs that reflect those sentiments.
 Musicians are posting their songs on YouTube along with the fundraising link that allows people to donate to The Passim Emergency Artist Relief Fund (PEAR Fund).

 Mission: To assist musicians in our community who are in dire need of financial aid due to the COVID-19 pandemic, where a huge amount of musicians are losing income due to relying on a gig economy.

 An outline of how funds will be used:

 - Artists who have lost a gig due to COVID-19 Precautions can apply.
 They will let Passim know how much money they might have lost because of a cancelled show.